sweet-security/intern-mint/README.md

 `Interned` type is the main type offered by this crate, responsible for interning slices.

-There is also `&BorrowedInterned` to pass around instead of cloning `Interned` instance when not needed, and in order to avoid passing `&Interned` which will require double-dereference to access the data.
+There is also `&BorrowedInterned` to pass around instead of cloning `Interned` instances when not needed, and in order to avoid passing `&Interned` which will require double-dereference to access the data.

 ## Examples